equinix-labs/metal-iot/test/README.md

 ```

 ### Event Type: drone_grounded
-Sent when a delivery is picked up from warehouse
+Sent when a drone returns to the hangar.

 ```
 data: {
-    message: "Drone returned to hangar"
+    message: "Drone returned to hangar",
-    name: "dronus maximus"
+    name: "dronus maximus",
-    hangar: "Mothership"
+    hangar: "Mothership",
 }
 ```

 ### Event Type: low_battery
-Sent when battery is low and drone is returning to hangar to recharge
+Sent when battery is low and drone is returning to hangar to recharge.

 ```
 data: {
-    name: "dronus maximus"
+    name: "dronus maximus",
-    message: "Battery is low, returning to charge"
+    message: "Battery is low, returning to charge",
-    batteryPercent: 19
+    batteryPercent: 19,
 }
 ```

 ### Event Type: package_loaded
-Sent when a delivery is picked up from warehouse
+Sent when a delivery is picked up from warehouse.

 ```
 data: {
     name: "dronus maximus"
-    message: "Package has been loaded"
+    message: "Package has been loaded",
+    warehouse: "Newtown Central",
     location: {
         lat: -37.95105,
         lon: 144.42491,